 By administering these simple tests, you should be able to determine if your car has engine sludge.
 If you found any sign of sludge during the above tests, you will need to ensure that the sludge is removed from your vehicle as soon as possible.
 The cost of having engine sludge removed from your vehicle will depend on the severity of the problem.
 In cases where engine sludge has developed to the point that a car no longer runs, the entire engine will have to be replaced.
 There are several things you can do at home to prevent costly repairs due to engine sludge.

 Make sure that you change your oil and oil filter on a regular basis.
 The development of engine sludge is directly related to how often you change your oil.
-Whether you change your oil yourself or take your vehicle to a mechanic, make sure that your engine’s oil is replace according to the mileage increments suggested in your owner’s manual.
+Whether you change your oil yourself or take your vehicle to a mechanic, make sure that your engine’s oil is replaced according to the mileage increments suggested in your owner’s manual.
+This is what can happen if you neglect this advice:

 Try to prevent stop and go driving.
 Walk or bike to work or school if you live only a short distance away.
 Short commutes are strenuous on your vehicle’s engine and can contribute to the buildup of engine sludge.